smullen17/getting-and-cleaning-data/README.md

 X_train
 y_train

-Download the following files into R: activities_labels.txt features.txt features_info.txt
+Download activities_labels.txt, features.txt, features_info.txt into R:

 Process:
 Through the use of the dim function, you see the train files and test files can be combined via  cbind